 Securities fraud occurs when a broker, financial advisor, investment firm, or other securities professional engages in deceptive practices that cause investors to suffer financial losses.
 This includes making false statements, concealing material information, manipulating markets, or recommending investments that serve the professional’s interests rather than the investor’s.

 According to the Securities and Exchange Commission (SEC), securities fraud can take many forms, including Ponzi schemes, pump-and-dump schemes, broker misconduct, and corporate accounting fraud.
-In fiscal year 2024, the SEC brought 583 enforcement actions and obtained $8.2 billion in financial remedies, the largest amount in agency history.
+According to the SEC’s FY2024 Enforcement Results press release, the SEC brought 583 enforcement actions and obtained $8.2 billion in financial remedies in fiscal year 2024.

 3. How do I know if I have been a victim of securities fraud?